 It can be important to remove foods that are toxic to your body – foods that you are allergic or sensitive to, are full of chemicals that are difficult for your body to digest properly and foods with ingredients that you don’t recognize.

 Finally, Nourishment includes how you eat: you want to eat mindfully, so that your body is in “rest and digest” mode and can absorb all the amazing nutrients you are putting in.
 Try eating with people who make you smile and being kind and graceful to yourself when you eat something that doesn’t feel good.
 Take the time to truly enjoy your food – experiment with flavors, practice gratitude for the food on your plate, cook with loved ones and slow down when you eat.
+For nourishment and your diet plan when you are not at home you need to choose a better place to eat to maintain consistency.

 Movement refers to how you exercise and move your body.
 Importantly, this pillar is not about desperately burning calories and sculpting the perfect physique per se, but rather about integrating movement into your daily life in a way that is sustainable, fun and allows you to have a strong and capable body to carry you through life.